My Top 3 Infant Reflux Soothing Techniques

 I liked the exercise ball the best because it was less tiring than some other crazy stunts I tried, but that wasn’t always the right movement for my baby – although it worked most of the time.

-Get more FREE tips for handling your child’s acid reflux by entering your email address here!
+Get more FREE tips for handling your child’s acid reflux by entering your email address at the bottom of the page!

 If you’re lucky, perhaps your reflux baby will like being in a swing.
 My baby, unfortunately, did not because she pretty much just always wanted to be in my arms.